ion-beam-breeding/DelMapper/README.txt

 Option:
    -d	# switches on the Del option
-In all mutants, one end of the mapping region is always considered Ågpresent.Åh When the Del option is on, the opposite end of the region is considered Ågdeleted,Åh otherwise, this opposite end would be considered in the same state as the neighboring markers (regarded as selecting the Any option).
+In all mutants, one end of the mapping region is always considered "present."
+When the Del option is on, the opposite end of the region is considered "deleted," otherwise, this opposite end would be considered in the same state as the neighboring markers (regarded as selecting the Any option).

 Output files:
-clusterinput.pl generates a folder named ÅginfileÅh (depending on the name of the input file), in which the following files are generated. infile/infile.cluster.csv	# input file in which the information for correspondence relations between  markers and virtual markers is added infile/infile.input.csv	# input file for DelMapper
+clusterinput.pl generates a folder named "infile" (depending on the name of the input file), in which the following files are generated. infile/infile.cluster.csv	# input file in which the information for correspondence relations between  markers and virtual markers is added infile/infile.input.csv	# input file for DelMapper
    # The following six files are components of the main program of DelMapper.